seejwy/skapi-doc/user-account/README.md

 ### Fetch More Results with `fetchOptions.fetchMore`

-To fetch more results, you can set the `fetchMore` parameter to `true` in the `fetchOptions` object.
+To fetch the next batch of results, you can set the `fetchMore` parameter to `true` in the `fetchOptions` object.
 This allows you to retrieve results in batches until the end of the list is reached.

-### Example: Fetching 100 More Results

 ``` js
 let fetchOptions = {